Lindsay Rosenwald

-Lindsay A. Rosenwald is an American doctor and biotechnology and life-sciences industry investor. and one of two co-founders and partners of Opus Point Partners, an asset management company that invests in the healthcare space, primarily in biotechnology.
-He has been a prolific founder of development stage biotech companies.
+Lindsay A. Rosenwald is an American doctor, biotechnology and life sciences industry investor.
+He is the co-founder of the healthcare private equity firm Opus Point Partners.
+Rosenwald has created and sold several biotechnological companies.
+In 2013 he established Fortress Biotech.

-Rosenwald has started many biotechnology companies who have over 100 licensed clinical-stage medicines.
-Many of those drugs were approved by the United States Food and Drug Administration as well as in foreign countries.
-One medicine was approved for Acute promyelocytic leukemia, a routinely fatal disease, that has cured many thousands of incurable patients over the last decade and continues that achievement today, marking a change to how this disease is treated.
-Another cancer drug developed by one of his start-up companies is today a near billion dollar-selling drug for prostate cancer.
-Additionally, that company was the first company to acquire approximately $1 billion after only phase 2 studies.
-Other drugs approved by the United States and many other countries include drugs for schizophrenia, fibromyalgia, obesity, influenza, and infant respiratory distress syndrome.
+Medicines his companies developed have been approved by the United States Food and Drug Administration as well as in foreign countries, such as Mexico or Canada.
+One medicine was approved for acute promyelocytic leukemia, a routinely fatal disease.
+This medicine has cured many thousands of incurable patients over the last decade, marking a significant change to how this disease is treated.
+One of his start-ups also developed a prostate cancer medicine.
+That company acquired $1 billion after Phase 2 studies.
+Other approved medicines include meds for schizophrenia, fibromyalgia, obesity, influenza, and infant respiratory distress syndrome.

 Early life

-Rosenwald graduated from Abington Senior High School, located in southeast Pennsylvania, in 1973, and went on to graduate from Pennsylvania State University with a major in Finance and Economy in 1977, graduating Beta Gamma Sigma.
-Then he worked as an independent management consultant for health care companies from 1977 to 1979 before entering Temple University at their School of Medicine.
-After graduating from Temple in 1983, Rosenwald took an internship at Abington Medical Hospital and remained in private medical practice until 1986.
-At that time, he moved to Wall Street to serve as a physician/financial analyst, a specialized combination of fields which very few boasted at that time.
+Rosenwald graduated from Abington Senior High School, located in southeast Pennsylvania, in 1973 and went on to graduate from Pennsylvania State University with a major in Finance and Economy in 1977, graduating Beta Gamma Sigma.
+Then he worked as an independent management consultant for healthcare companies from 1977 to 1979 before entering Temple University at their School of Medicine.
+After graduating from Temple in 1983, Rosenwald interned at Abington Medical Hospital and remained in private medical practice until 1986.
+At that time, he moved to Wall Street to serve as a physician and financial analyst.

 Career

-In 1988 Lindsay A. Rosenwald became a managing director of corporate finance for D.H.
-Blair & Co., a privately owned investment firm headed by J. Morton ("Morty") Davis.
+In 1988, Lindsay A. Rosenwald became a managing director of corporate finance for D.H.
+Blair & Co., a privately owned investment firm headed by J. Morton Davis.
 D.H.
 Blair underwrote hundreds of companies, many in the biotechnology industry.
 Several D.H.
-Blair brokers were indicted for fraud and the firm was shut down.
+Blair brokers were indicted for fraud, and the firm was shut down.
 Rosenwald headed a team of three physician-financiers who searched in the medical community for the latest developments that could be marketed with the help of private investment.
 They got in touch with hospitals, medical schools, pharmaceutical companies, universities, scientific firms and research groups.